How do I understand television?

 “My projects, therefore, should be viewed as critical educational methods for self-training -- autodidactic praxis.”

 I do this purposefully, since Media and Art can no longer stand under any democratic or revolutionary law of strategy; although the “work of art” can (potentially) be redeemed for countering reification: Art for Thinking.
-My projects, therefore, should be viewed as critical educational methods for self-training -- autodidactic praxis -- which should be robustly employed inside all media pedagogy.
+My projects, therefore, should be viewed as critical educational methods for self-training -- autodidactic praxis -- which should be robustly employed inside all media pedagogy today.
 (For example, Cultural Farming can be a useful method to intellectually assay the “truthiness” of Quenton Tarantino’s (sic) “vermisitude”.)
-Indeed, when the viable notion of Carnivalesque today is worse than stupidly produced, critical polyphonic methods like Cultural Farming often reveal that Thinking Art can sometimes be more productive than ‘truth’ itself... without the use of narcotics.
+Indeed, when the viable notion of Carnivalesque today is worse than stupidly-produced, critical polyphonic methods like Cultural Farming often reveal that Thinking Art can sometimes be more productive than ‘truth’ itself... and without the use of narcotics.

 An American